cytoscape/cytoscape.js/documentation/md/style.md

 For loops (i.e. same source and target):

- * **`loop-direction`** : Determines the angle in degrees that loops extend from the node in cases when the source and target node of an edge is the same.
-A value of -90 will result in a loop that extends straight upward from the node.
-Default is -135 (extending to the upper left).
+ * **`loop-direction`** : Determines the angle that loops extend from the node in cases when the source and target node of an edge is the same.
+The angle is specified from the 12 o'clock position and it progresses clockwise for increasing positive values.
+The default is `-45deg` (extending to the upper left).
- * **`loop-sweep`** : Determines the angle in degrees between the leaving and returning edges in loops.
+ * **`loop-sweep`** : Determines the angle between the leaving and returning edges in loops.
 Positive values result in clockwise looping and negative values result in counter-clockwise looping.
-Default is -90.
+Default is `-90deg`.

 Note that loops may only be `bezier` or `unbundled-bezier` for their `curve-style`.